Quartz/bad-data-guide/README.md

 ### Data was entered by humans

 Human data entry is such a common problem that symptoms of it are mentioned in at least 10 of the other issues described here.
 There is no worse way to screw up data than to let a single human type it in.
 For example, I once acquired the complete dog licensing database for Cook County, Illinois.
 Instead of requiring the person registering their dog to choose a breed from a list, the creators of the system had simply given them a text field to type into.
 As a result this database contained at least 250 spellings of `Chihuahua`.
 Even with the best tools available, data this messy can't be saved.
 It is effectively meaningless.
-It's not that important with dog data, but you don't want it happening with soldiers or stock markets.
+It's not that important with dog data, but you don't want it happening with wounded soldiers or stock tickers.
 Beware human entered data.

 ### Aggregations computed on missing values